felixmaude/coolcatz/the-purple-door.md

 that led us to a purple door.
 Our school was decorated this way, where certain colours were set for certain doors.
 It indicated where in the building you were.
 We walked through and took a glimpse.
 There was nothing special.
 It was a stairwell after all.
 We turned around to leave.
 I tried to open the same door we entered.
 It wouldn't open.
-This led to me saying no way several times.
+NO WAY.
+NO WAY.
+NO WAY.
 I was in complete disbeleif.
 For a brief moment, I thought we would be stuck there forever.
 Maybe they felt the same too.
 We weren't.
 We walked up the stairs and left from another door.
-It was a funny, stupid experience.